SolidLabResearch/solid-sfef-cli/README.md

 ### Help <a name="help"></a>

-Use the help command to print out the commands and options available in the CLI tool.
+Use the help command to print out the commands and parameter available in the CLI tool.

 ```bash
 sfef help